Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ```
 </details>

-Any `MonoBehaviour` implementing `NetworkBehaviour` can override the MLAPI method `NetworkStart()`.
+Any `MonoBehaviour` implementing `NetworkBehaviour` can override the Netcode for Gameobjects method `NetworkStart()`.
 This method is fired when message handlers are ready to be registered and the networking is setup.
 We override `NetworkStart` since a client and a server will run different logic here.

 :::note
 This can be overriden on any `NetworkBehaviour`.